Pythia - The Poet Speaks

 Pythia arose from The Education of a Young Gentleman, a nonfiction short story which tells of the late-night encounter between a 19-year-old boy and a 29-year-old married woman in a highly charged sexual atmosphere.
 She is fixed and unattainable at the conclusion of the poem, like the characters on Keats Grecian urn.

-Why poetry?
-A poem is an attempt to take the human, the historical, and the finite to the realm of the universal and infinite, which, on the face of it, is impossible using the materials of this world.
-Yet I try to distill feeling, emotion, what it is to be alive, and moments in life, in order to create an alternative world.
-I’m not above using fiction, rhythm and beauty to get at the truth.
+Pythia says something about the strange magic of the woman and the encounter; the fusing of the mythological and the personal.
+I tried to distill feeling, emotion, what it is to be alive, and moments in life, in order to create an alternative world.

 Poetry invites you to let loose; Pythia seeks power and sensuality.